adib-yg/openmp-server-installation/README.md

 then press **F5** to compile.

 > [!NOTE]
-> If you are get error or warning, See [Compiler errors and warnings](#compiler-errors-and-warnings)
+> If you are get error or warning, see [Compiler errors and warnings](#compiler-errors-and-warnings)

 ## Step 9